-C6.10.2 Lot design for a Local Heritage Precinct or a Local Historic Landscape Precinct
+C6.10.2 Lot design for a Local Heritage Precinct or a Local Historic Landscape Precinct --------- ---

-Objective: That: (a) subdivision within a local heritage precinct is consistent with historic patterns of development; and (b) subdivision within a local historic landscape precinct is compatible with the character of the precinct.
-Acceptable So lutions Performance Criteria A1 P1 No Acceptable S Solution.
+Acceptable Solutions Performance Criteria

+A1 P1

+No Acceptable Solution.
 Subdivision must be compatible with the local historic heritage significance of a local heritage precinct or a local historic landscape precinct, as identified in the relevant Local Provisions Schedule, having regard to: (a) any relevant design criteria or conservation policy for a local heritage precinct or local historic landscape precinct, as identified in the relevant Local Provisions Schedule; and (b) the historic pattern of subdivision of the precinct.